santhoshCoder98/email-host/README.md

 # Overview

-Welcome to this comprehensive full-stack tutorial where we build and deploy a fully featured AI powered email client using NextJS 14.
-Join me as we build an entire project from the ground up and seamlessly deploy it to Vercel 🚀.
-The application also includes a subscription feature, where users can subscribe to access premium features.
-The subscription process is handled using Stripe for payments and webhooks for event processing.
+AI powered email client using NextJS 14.
+This application allows a user to sync their emails and structure them using AI.
+The Application will also allow a user to ask queries, ask the AI to structure their emails based on the email contents.

 # Technologies and Frameworks